-The back area of the tepee was called "Chatka".
-There were the religious and sacred objects.
-The food and the household goods were accommodated on the south side.
-Firewood and weapons were at hand at the entrance.
+The rear part of the tipi was called "Chatka".
+The religious and sacred objects were there.
+The groceries and household items were placed on the south side.
+Firewood and weapons were close at hand at the entrance.

-A new abode was inaugurated by the Indians, and gifts were made for the new Tipi owner.
-The medicine men prayed for success, happiness and a long life of the owner.
-After the inauguration, the tepee could be set up as a living space and was now protected by mischief and storms.
+The Indians inaugurated a new home with a party and gifts were made for the new tipi owner.
+The medicine men prayed for success, happiness, and long life for the owner.
+After the inauguration, the tipi was allowed to be set up as a living space and was now protected from disaster and storms.

 THE MANUFACTURE OF BEDS

-First, put a frame that is 100cm wide and 180-200cm long as needed.
-This frame is made of small smooth bars about 10-12cm thick, We secure the ends with small plugs in the floor so that the construction does not shift.
-The interior is filled with shredded green spruce or fir branches until a layer about 20cm thick is created.
-Straw or hay can also be used for landfill.
-In this variant, however, the contents must be replaced regularly, because straw and hay decompose faster with the moisture.
-Subsequently, dThis layer is covered with a strong cloth.
-Any blankets or skins are laid over it until a comfortable surface is created.
-In order to achieve a good insulation, it is better to put more blankets under the body than above.
+First, a frame is laid that is 100cm wide and 180-200cm long as required.
+We make this frame from small, smooth rods approximately 10-12cm thick.
+We secure the ends with small stakes in the ground so that the construction does not shift.
+We fill the inside with cut green spruce or fir branches until a layer is about 20 cm thick.
+Straw or hay can also be used for filling.
+With this variant, however, the contents have to be changed regularly, because straw and hay decompose faster with moisture.
+Then dcover this layer with a sturdy cloth.
+Any blankets or skins can be laid out on top until a comfortable base is created.
+To achieve good insulation, it is better to put more blankets under the body than on top.

-Who wants to save the trouble of a self-made bed, can also use wood pallet and mats.
-For reasons of space, a thick layer of wood chips (without bark) is suitable for a bulk warehouse.
-The wood chips insulate very well and provide a pleasant mattress surface with a thin mat.
-To spend the night in nature, the North Indians also used a kind of sleeping bags.
-In the prairie, they wrapped themselves in skins and blankets.
+If you want to save yourself the trouble of making a bed yourself, you can also use wooden pallets and mats.
+For reasons of space, a thick layer of wood chips (without bark) is suitable for a dormitory.
+The wood chips insulate very well and offer a pleasant lying surface with a thin mat.
+The North Indians also used a type of sleeping bag to spend the night in nature.
+In the prairie they wrapped themselves in furs and blankets.

-The "backrests" consist of pencil-thick wicker or hazel rods, which are tied together with cords to a mat of 150cm length.
-Above is the mat 60cm wide and below 90cm.
+The «Backrests» consist of pencil-thick willow or hazel rods, which are tied together with cords to form a mat 150 cm long.
+The mat is 60cm wide at the top and 90cm at the bottom.
 If you like, you can paint the rods in different colors to create horizontal stripes or decorate them with fringes.

-For the support you need 3 poles of 120-150cm length, which are tied together to form a tripod.
+For the support you need 3 rods of 120-150cm length, which are tied together to form a tripod.
 The tripod is the same construction as a tipi tripod.
-The mat is hung with the narrower part up in the tripod.
-The wide part of the mat serves as a seat and rests on two transverse roundwoods.
-The "backrests" are very comfortable and authentic.
-Covered with skins, they become a real armchair.
+The mat is hung on the tripod with the narrower part facing up.
+The wide part of the mat serves as a seat and rests on two cross-shaped logs.
+The «Backrests» are very convenient and stylish.
+Covered with furs, they become a real armchair.